InnoChipDesign/workshop-iu-and-kai/PLANNING.md

 Overall time of the event is 3-4 hours plus lunch break at the canteen in the middle.

 1. Foreword.
 Couple of words about the University, about room setup, about plan.
 2. Introduction.
-Discussion about Chip Design School.
+   - Discussion about Chip Design School in general, supported by Yadro.
+   - Historical reference about Yuri Panchul and MIET.
+   - Demonstration of the School lecture topics, practical exercises on FPGA boards and homeworks.
+   - Mention of the MIET's APS course for students interested specifically in RISC-V processors.
+   - Discussion about the SoC Challenge by Yadro.
+Presentation of the tracks: RTL, Topology, System Programming.
+Team formation for '26.
+Maybe example of the previous year task for RTL Junior track and Sys Programming.
-3. Presentation to the ALU Task.
+4. Presentation to the ALU Task.
 Explanation of the class planning.
-4. Theoretical part.
+5. Theoretical part.
-5. Practical part.
+6. Practical part.

 ### Theoretical part plan